srisarya/LMS_Reproducible-R/r_course/introToR_Session1.md

 Vectors (8/15) - Character vectors.
 ========================================================
+id:namingvectors

-So far we have only looked at numeric vectors.
+So far we have only looked at numeric vectors or variables.

-In R we can also create character vectors again using **c()** function.
+In R we can also create character vectors [again using **c()** function](#/combine).
 These vectors can be indexed just the same.

 ```r